oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 #### []{#sec_SystemQueryOptionsearch}[]{#_The_$format_System}[]{#_The_$search_System}11.2.6.6 [System Query Option `$search`](#sec_SystemQueryOptionsearch)

-The [\$search]{.Datatype} system query option restricts the result to include only those items *matching* the specified search expression.
+The `$search` system query option restricts the result to include only those items *matching* the specified search expression.
 The definition of what it means to match is dependent upon the implementation.

 Example 58: return all Products that match the search term \"bike\"